williamhorstkamp/SQLiterForCpp11/README.md

 It was created to bridge the significant gap between the SQLite3 C interface and the featureset available in the newest versions of C++.
-Containing just a small handful of classes, only two of whose interface (SQLite and Statemnent wrappers) must be learned to successfully use the wrapper.
+Containing just a small handful of classes, only two of whose interface (SQLite and Statement wrappers) must be learned to successfully use the wrapper.
 In addition to this, SQLiter For C++11 replaces the need to learn the numerous SQLite3 constructor and destructor functions with a predictable object oriented approach.